 If you take as little as possible with you on holiday this not only makes your journey much easier but can also save you money.
 Most of us overpack and this can lead to us having to pay extra money to the airline for excess baggage – especially on the way home if we have done a bit of shopping on holiday.
 There is only so much luggage that we need: most of us probably bring back about half our holiday clothes unworn.
 So be economical about how much you pack and it will save you time, hassle and money.

 Lounge around the airport

 A surprising way to save money is to book an airport lounge in advance.
 Prices start at around £30-40 per person and you can usually check into the lounge at least 3 hours in advance of your flight.
 Facilities typically include food and drink (terms vary), wifi, and sometimes showers or even a spa.
-Check out the variety available at websites such as Travel Supermarket.
 As well as having somewhere nice to sit and relax, a lunge can save you money not only on food and drink, but also from all the impulse purchases you might end up buying if you are bored and wandering around airport shops or duty free.

 Enjoy your hotel food

 You can save a lot of money on food whilst on holiday if you make the most of your hotel food package.
 If you are on either a bed and breakfast or half board basis, fill up on the food that is there so that you do not have to spend a lot of money on food away from the hotel.
 If you do eat out, you will usually find that lunchtime is cheaper, and there are often set menus available.
 So if you are at a bed and breakfast you may then want to have the latest lunch deal you can find and that will probably also see you through the evening.
 If you are on an all-inclusive rate then it is even easier to budget because everything is paid for upfront, apart from tips.